CNF101/esp32-vital-monitor/README.md

 ## Limitations

-This project is a prototype for learning and experimentation.\
+This project is a prototype for learning and experimentation.
-It is not a certified medical device.
+**It is not a certified medical device.**

 ------------------------------------------------------------------------

 ## Future possible improvements

--   Wireless data transmission\
+-   Bluetooth or WiFi data streaming capable due to ESP32
--   Mobile or web dashboard\
+-   Mobile or web dashboard
--   Historical logging\
+-   Historical logging
--   Battery operation\
+-   Battery operation
 -   Custom enclosure

 ------------------------------------------------------------------------